The Dordt University Community

 In the spirit of these commands, Dordt assumes that all present and potential students will prayerfully consider that their responsibility involves seeking and upholding standards and behavior that enhance the welfare and best interests of the whole group.
-With the diverse needs of the many individuals that make up the Dordt College community in mind, certain behavioral standards have been developed.
+With the diverse needs of the many individuals that make up the Dordt University community in mind, certain behavioral standards have been developed.
 While only faith in Jesus Christ can provide the basis for our relationship to God, these standards have been adopted to promote both the growth and the testimony of our community.

 Responsibilities of Membership in the Community

-As a Christian college dedicated to the task of providing an education which is in accordance with the Word of God, Dordt strives to establish an environment that is conducive to the spiritual development and welfare of its students.
-Dordt College desires to have students who are men and women committed to Biblical-Christian principles of life.
+As a Christian university dedicated to the task of providing an education which is in accordance with the Word of God, Dordt strives to establish an environment that is conducive to the spiritual development and welfare of its students.
+Dordt desires to have students who are men and women committed to Biblical-Christian principles of life.

-The faculty, staff, and students at Dordt College constitute a Christian community in which all must seek to speak the truth in love as brothers and sisters in the Lord.
+The faculty, staff, and students at Dordt constitute a Christian community in which all must seek to speak the truth in love as brothers and sisters in the Lord.
 Faculty, staff, and students should admonish and encourage one another unto lives of faithful obedience to him (Matt.
 18:15-17).
 It is expected that students will strive to obey the Lord's teaching in every area of their lives on campus and off campus.
-Students who do not share this Christian view of life may not be in a position to appreciate Dordt College's educational experience.
-Students who come to Dordt should be fully prepared to abide by Christian standards and the policies adopted by the college.
+Students who do not share this Christian view of life may not be in a position to appreciate Dordt University's educational experience.
+Students who come to Dordt should be fully prepared to abide by Christian standards and the policies adopted by the university.